nnnarvaez/bear-python/README.md

 This library currently works on Python 2.7, 3.5 and 3.6.
 Python 3.3 and 3.4 support forthcoming.

-# Do what what removed from the interface (website)
+# Do what was removed from the interface (website)

 #### Create accounts!